2020 All-Ireland Senior Football Championship

-The 2020 All-Ireland Senior Football Championship was the 133rd edition of the Gaelic Athletic Association's premier inter-county Gaelic football tournament since its establishment in 1887.
+The 2020 All-Ireland Senior Football Championship (SFC) was the 134th edition of the Gaelic Athletic Association's premier inter-county Gaelic football tournament since its establishment in 1887.

 The public health measures introduced to combat the COVID-19 pandemic resulted in the competition being delayed.
 On 17 March, the GAA confirmed that the opening fixture – due to have taken place at Gaelic Park in The Bronx on 3 May – had been postponed.
 In June, the GAA announced that the 2020 championship would be straight knock-out, the first straight-knockout since 2000.

 Thirty teams took part – thirty of the thirty-two counties of Ireland.
-New York were unable to participate due to travel restrictions resulting from the COVID-19 pandemic.
-London were also eliminated from the 2020 All-Ireland championship after a meeting of the GAA's Ard Chomhairle on 12 September 2020.
+New York, initially scheduled to host Galway decided on 26 June not reschedule the match, and were unable to participate due to travel restrictions resulting from the COVID-19 pandemic.
+London, initially scheduled to host Roscommon at Ruislip at the beginning of May, were also eliminated from the 2020 All-Ireland SFC after a meeting of the GAA's Ard Chomhairle on 12 September 2020.
 Sligo later withdrew due to a COVID-19 outbreak from 3 November.

 London were initially scheduled to host Roscommon at Ruislip at the beginning of May, before all GAA activity was postponed due to the COVID-19 pandemic.
 Roscommon were then set to play their rescheduled Connacht football quarter-final on the weekend of 31 October, with the winner facing Mayo or Leitrim the following weekend.
 Roscommon advanced directly into the semi-final.

-The Galway vs Sligo Connacht semi-final was not played as Sligo were affected by COVID-19 cases.
-Galway's first match was the Connacht final and the Connacht championship only had four teams instead of the usual seven.
-This previously only happened during the period when all Connacht finals were between Galway and Mayo (1933–1940).
+The Galway v Sligo Connacht SFC semi-final was not played as Sligo was overcome by the COVID-19 virus and did not have anyone left to field a team.
+Thus Galway's first match was the Connacht SFC final.
+This also left the Connacht SFC with only four teams instead of the usual seven.
+This previously only happened during the period when all Connacht SFC finals were between Galway and Mayo (1933–1940) again in 1965 the match was rescheduled for the 2023 season.

+Both the London and New York games were rescheduled for the 2025 All-Ireland Senior Football Championship.

-It emerged that in order for London's quarter-final to take place their entire squad and backroom team would have had to self-isolate in Ireland for two weeks prior to the match.
+It emerged that, in order for London's quarter-final to have taken place, their entire panel and backroom team would have had to self-isolate in Ireland for two weeks prior to the match.
 Kilkenny, as in previous years, did not enter.

-In 2020 the GAA planned to introduce the Tailteann Cup, a second-tier championship for Division 3 and 4 National Football League teams who failed to reach their provincial finals or get promoted to Division 2 of the league.
+In 2020 the GAA planned to introduce the Tailteann Cup, a competition for Division 3 and 4 National Football League teams who did not qualify for their provincial finals or achieve promotion to Division 2 of the league.
 The Tailteann Cup was cancelled as a result of the impact of the COVID-19 pandemic on Gaelic games and was rescheduled for introduction in 2021, when its introduction was again postponed.

-Defending champions Dublin completed an unprecedented six-in-a-row.
+Dublin, the defending champion, completed an unprecedented six-in-a-row.